TobikoData/sqlmesh/docs/integrations/engines.md

 ### Type: databricks_sql
 This connection type assumes you only need to run SQL queries against Databricks.
-If all of your models are SQL models or if Python don't use PySpark DataFrame then this can be used.
+If all of your models are SQL models or if Python doesn't use PySpark DataFrame, then this can be used.
 Below is the connection configuration for this type:

 | Option                  | Description                                                                                                                                                                              |  Type  | Required |